tetujin/ESense/README.md

 ```swift
 var manager:ESenseManager? = nil
 ```
-Initialize an `ESenseManager` class using a target device name and a class which is implemented the `ESenseconnectionListener`.
+Initialize an `ESenseManager` class using a target device name and a class which is implemented the `ESenseConnectionListener`.
 ```swift
 manager = ESenseManager(deviceName: "YOUR_ESENSE_NAME", listener: YOUR_CLASS)
 ```

 4. Scan and connect an eSense device

 For scanning an _eSense_ device, you can use `scan(timeout)` method.
-If `ESenseManager` finds an eSense device, `onDeviceFind(manager)`  method on `ESenseconnectionListener` is called.
+If `ESenseManager` finds an eSense device, `onDeviceFind(manager)`  method on `ESenseConnectionListener` is called.
 ```swift
 manager.scan(timeout: SECOND)
 ```